119 Beacon was built in 1865, one of two contiguous houses (119-121 Beacon), a symmetrical pair with a shared portico entrance.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting does not attribute 119-121 Beacon to a specific architect.
 However, an August 9, 1865, article in the Boston Daily Advertiser indicates that they “are about completed” and that Charles K. Kirby was the architect.

-119 Beacon was built for furniture dealer Charles Blake and his wife, Maria C. (Barnes) Blake.
+119 Beacon was built for furniture dealer Charles Blake and his wife, Maria Catharine (Barnes) Blake.
 They previously had lived at 58 Boylston.
+They also maintained a home in Hingham.

 Charles Blake purchased the land for 119 Beacon on March 26, 1864, from Nathan Bourne Gibbs, Jr., a shipping merchant in the West India trade.
 He and his wife, Elizabeth Swift (Burgess) Gibbs, lived at 38 Commonwealth.
 The lot had originally been part of a tract of land that William Goddard and T. Bigelow Lawrence had purchased from the Commonwealth of Massachusetts on August 1, 1857.
 That tract included all of the land on the south side of Beacon Street from Arlington to Berkeley.